uwplse/pumpkin-pi/README.md

 are some restrictions here on what is possible.
 See [ListToVectCustom.v](/plugin/coq/examples/ListToVectCustom.v) for more information.

-You can also skip one of promote or forget, provide just one, and let DEVOID find the other for certain search procedures, for example:
+You can also skip one of promote or forget, provide just one, and let CARROT find the other for certain search procedures, for example:

 ```
 Save ornament A B { promote = f }.
 ```

-This is especially useful when there are many possible equivalences and you'd like to use a particular one, but let DEVOID figure out the rest.
+This is especially useful when there are many possible equivalences and you'd like to use a particular one, but let CARROT figure out the rest.
 See [Swap.v](/plugin/coq/Swap.v) for examples of this.

 To use a custom equivalence not at all supported by one of the four search procedures, like switching between unary and binary natural numbers, check out two examples [here](/plugin/coq/nonorn.v) and [here](redacted).